fledge-iot/fledge/docs/building_pipelines.rst

 .. image:: images/eraser.jpg
      :align: left

 These icons are resemble erasers and are located in each row of the assets and also in the top right corner next to the help icon.
 Clicking on the eraser icon in each of the rows will purge the data for just that asset, leaving other assets untouched.
-Clicking on the icon in the top left corner will purge all the assets currently in the data store.
+Clicking on the icon in the top right corner will purge all the assets currently in the data store.

-In both cases a confirmation dialogue will be displayed to ensure against accidental use.
+In both cases a confirmation dialog will be displayed to ensure against accidental use.
 If you choose to proceed the selected data within the Fledge buffer, either all or a specific asset, will be erased.
 There is no way to undo this operation or to retrieve the data once it has been purged.

 Sacrificial North System
 ########################